NOTICE OF PRIVACY PRACTICES POLICY

 Any amendment we make to your health information will be disclosed to those with whom we disclose information as previously specified.

-To request this list of disclosures, you must pick up the proper form from the clinic, complete the form, and submit your request to the clinic nurse.
+To request this list of disclosures, you must submit your written request to the clinic nurse.
 Your request must state a time period which may not be longer than six years and may not include dates before April 14, 2003.
 We may charge you for the costs of providing the list.
 We will notify you of the cost involved and you may choose to withdraw or modify your request at that time before any costs are incurred.
 We will mail you a list of disclosures in paper form within 30 days of your request, or notify you if we are unable to supply the list within that time period and by what date we can supply the list; but this date will not exceed a total of 60 days from the date you made the request.

 Right to Request Restrictions.
 You have the right to request a restriction or limitation on the health information we use or disclose about you for treatment, payment, or health care operations.
 You also have the right to request a limit on the health information we disclose about you to someone who is involved in your care or the payment for your care, such as a family member or friend.

 We are not required to agree to your request for restrictions if it is not feasible for us to ensure our compliance or believe it will negatively impact the care we may provide you.
 If we do agree, we will comply with your request unless the information is needed to provide you emergency treatment.
-To request a restriction, you must complete the form that can be attained from the clinic.
-The form will require the information you want to limit and to whom you want the limits to apply.
-The form must then be submitted to the clinic nurse.
+To request a restriction, you must submit a written request to the clinic.
+The request will require the information you want to limit and to whom you want the limits to apply.

 Right to Restrict Disclosure for Services Paid by You in Full.
 You have the right to restrict the disclosure of your personal health information to a health plan if the personal health information pertains to health care services or items for which you or anyone other than your health plan paid in full.